Starting a Jazz Program

 HoJO was the only full-size Cambridge college big band comprised primarily of members from that college.
 By comparison, in the year that I performed with Selwyn Jazz, only one band member was actually from Selwyn College.
 It was especially satisfying to hear our members from the well-established Cambridge colleges like Kings and Trinity tell us that they looked forward to cycling over to Homerton because their own colleges didn’t have any jazz or improvised music.
 Homerton Jazz provided contemporary music opportunities that were unavailable elsewhere at Cambridge University.

-A Year Studying Duke Ellington
+Our Year of Studying Duke Ellington

 To give the band a grounding in repertoire, technique & flavour, HoJO spent one year learning the music of Duke Ellington.
 Through engaging with Duke, we were able to: